 Chilling the mites, as suggested by Laura, leaving her heating off over the winter may stop them reproducing and feeding but they can survive in a poultry house outdoors over the winter and it takes extreme temperatures to actually kill them.

-Newcastle University are testing different essential oils since these contain chemicals toxic to pests.
+Newcastle University is testing different essential oils since these contain chemicals toxic to pests.
 For example, linalool from lavender is toxic to red mites.
 Their latest research shows that red mite mortality rates decrease with time – so the oils need to be fresh to work.
 My granddad used to hang fresh Lavender bunches in his pigeon loft and I thought it was to keep the loft smelling fresh!

 The female red mite lays her eggs after a feed.
-There is also evidence though from Newcastle University that the acaricidal effect (killing power) of essential oils increases as mites are starved for longer periods of time so could covering yourself in an insect repellent preventing them feeding for a few days whilst treating your house may help to knock down more mites?
+There is also evidence though from Newcastle University that the acaricidal effect (killing power) of essential oils increases as mites are starved for longer periods of time so could cover yourself in an insect repellent preventing them from feeding for a few days whilst treating your house may help to knock down more mites?

 Diatom is safe and can be used in the house – dust cracks and crevices – the good news is it will hoover up without leaving a mess afterwards.

 Eat more garlic!
 The locals in Charente, France where I sometimes stay eat a lot of garlic and say it stops the mosquitos biting them (and Vampires?)… I give my birds crushed garlic (2 or 3 cloves) in their water to keep them healthy and I am sure this is why I have had far fewer problems with red mite this year.
 I mentioned this to Dr. George and he replied:

 “…some work has been going on there recently to control red mite using garlic in either feed or water, so the fact that this has worked well for you should be of particular interest to them.”

 I look forward to finding out more about this and will share it with you when I do but it may help you to get less bites.